 The trumpeter swan is an all-white swan with a wingspan of nearly 8 feet.
 They fly with their extraordinarily long necks outstretched.
-Distinguished from tundra swan by its straight upper bill and the broad base of the bill against the eye, making the eye appear as part of the bill from a distance.
+In profile, the upper bill appears straight, following the straight line of the forehead.
+The bill's backward, black extension is broad as it connects against the eye, making the eye appear as part of the bill from a distance.

 Habitat and Conservation

 As a winter resident, mostly occurs at marshes, lakes, and rivers.
 Sometimes seen in agricultural areas, such as corn stubble fields, especially near lakes or other water.

 Formerly a common migrant statewide and summer resident in northern Missouri.
 Currently, individuals and family groups winter in Missouri, foraging in shallow water.
 Some birds may be from the wild population of the Nebraska Sandhills, but most are from captive breeding programs.
 If you see trumpeter swans with neck collars, use your binoculars to see the color and numbers of the collar, and report them to the Missouri Department of Conservation.

 Trumpeter swans forage in shallow water on aquatic vegetation, roots, seeds, and insects.

 As a winter resident, uncommon and local; as a summer resident and summer visitor, casual.
 Formerly a common migrant statewide and summer (breeding) resident in northern Missouri.

 A species of conservation concern, it is considered critically imperiled in our state.